marek-chadim/marek-chadim/README.md

 # Hi, and thanks for visiting my profile! 👋
-I study economics, with a passion for econometrics and data science.
+I study economics and focus on using data and decision science for causal inference.